176th Rifle Division: 1st Formation

-Col. Vladimir Nikolaevich Martsinkevich was appointed to command on the day the division formed.
-This officer had previously commanded the 173rd Rifle Division and would be promoted to the rank of major general on November 9.
-On June 22 the 176th was in 9th Army's 35th Rifle Corps with the 95th Rifle Division; the 9th was at the time a separate Army unassigned to any Front.

 Battles in Ukraine

 By July 1 the division had been shifted to the 48th Rifle Corps, still in 9th Army which was now part of Southern Front (formerly Odessa Military District).
 A few days later it incorporated five battalions of militia plus survivors of the 2nd and 23rd Border Guards that had retreated from the frontier.
 The 176th remained with 9th Army, retreating across the southern Ukraine until October while the main forces of Army Group South were focused on the encirclement battle east of Kiev.
 As of the start of September it was a separate division within 9th Army and during October it was withdrawn into the Front reserves; the 380th Howitzer Regiment was removed from the division on October 14.
 In November and December the 176th played a prominent role in Southern Front's successful counteroffensive at Rostov-na-Donu and the ensuing winter campaign of 1941–42.
 At the beginning of December it was directly under command of the Front, but during that month it was moved to 12th Army of the same Front where it remained until March 1942 when it returned to Front reserves.